 Turn the page

 Undoubtedly, the consequences of childhood traumas in adulthood are daunting.
-However, the person can reconstruct his identity and regenerate that traumatized “self”.
+However, the person can reconstruct his identity and regenerate that traumatized “ego”.
 This implies returning to the past to accept those painful experiences so that they can be integrated into the history of life and thus be able to really turn the page.

 There are two fundamental keys: 1.
 Understand that we are now safe and we are no longer the scared child; and 2.
 Assume that, although adults, we are likely to continue to process emotionally the developing traumatic experiences like children.
 Recognizing and assuming these realities is often extremely liberating.